GeoscienceAustralia/stormwavecluster/R/evmix_fit/README.md

 ![plot of chunk fitML1](figure/fitML1-1.png)

-Here we use Bayesian methods with broadly non-informative uniform prior to estimate the uncertainty in the fit.
+Here we use Bayesian methods with an approximately non-informative uniform prior to estimate the uncertainty in the fit.

 ```r
 # Limit the threshold parameter to be < the top 50th data point, and > bottom